Global Privacy Notice

 We will only process (i.e. use) your personal data when the law allows us to, that is, when we have a legal basis for processing.
 Section 11 (Purposes and legal basis for which we will use your personal data) below sets out further information about the legal bases that we rely on to process your personal data.

-We use your personal data in the following circumstances:
+Subject to applicable laws, we use your personal data in the following circumstances:

 - “performance of a contract”: where we need to perform a contract which we are about to enter into or have entered into with you as a party or to take steps at your request before entering into such a contract;